SANBI-SA/baobab.lims/README.md

-# docker-bika.lims
+# baobab.lims
-Bika.lims on Docker
+Baobab.lims on Docker

 ## With nginx proxying